 Step 1: Determine Eligibility

-To enroll with Wellmark, you need to be in an eligible location and area of practice as shown below.
-To provide services that can be considered for benefits, you must first enroll with Wellmark.
+To apply to Wellmark, you need to be in an approved location and be an approved provider type for contracting as shown below.
+To provide services that can be considered for benefits, you must first apply with Wellmark.
+In its sole discretion, Wellmark reserves the right not to process or accept a provider's application.
 Wellmark will notify you of your effective date.

 Eligible Practice Locations

-- If the answer is "yes" to at least one network below, you may enroll and provide services after your effective date.
+- If the answer is "yes" to at least one network below, you may apply and provide services after your effective date.
 You may also participate in that particular network(s).

 - If the answer is "no" for any network, you are not eligible to participate in that network.

-- If the answer is "no" to each of the networks, you are not eligible to enroll or participate.
+- If the answer is "no" to each of the networks, you are not eligible to apply or participate.

 |Have a South Dakota address?

 |Have a practice address in Union, Lincoln, or Minnehaha counties in South Dakota?